ackama/rails-template/README.md

 #### frontend-react
 adds configuration, example of react, which is based on [rails-react](https://github.com/reactjs/react-rails)

-The relevant config files are found in `variants/frontend-react`
+The relevant config files are found in `variants/frontend-react`.

+An example react test using [react-testing-library](https://testing-library.com/docs/react-testing-library/intro/) is provided.
+Before you start adding more tests, it is recommended you read [common-mistakes-with-react-testing-library](https://kentcdodds.com/blog/common-mistakes-with-react-testing-library)

 #### sidekiq
 A job scheduler is a computer application for controlling unattended background program execution of jobs

 Note that the non enterprise version of [Sidekiq](https://github.com/mperham/sidekiq) doesn't do scheduling by default, it only executes jobs